 These Are My Friends: Saaibu

 Saaibu is always hanging around Kolbugri’s shop.
 He doesn’t speak a lick of English.

 These Are My Friends: Yakuba

 Yakuba was the Kambɔnluŋŋa, or Chief’s Warrior Drummer, for many years.
-Now he is retired and spends most of his time in his family compound behind my pal Kolbugri‘s shop.
-He has a bad back and can barely walk but he greets me with such joy every day and always mentions how happy he is that I am learning his language.
 The first time he saw me wearing a traditional smock he went into his room and returned to give me one of his own traditional hats to match it.

 Mercy runs a chemical store (a bit like a pharmacy) across from Kolbugri’s shop where I hang out most of the time.

 This is my good friend Kolbugri.
 We sit for hours and hours talking in Mampruli.
 He’s definitely my “cultural insider” who fills me in on the do’s and don’ts, traditions, and beliefs of his people.

 Mubarak the Furniture Maker